Well here we go,

 Mame Arcade = Can be a Pain!

-Yes to our Left is the Newest edition to the group that is powering this unit.
-The New Pi4
+Above to our left is the newest edition to the group that is powering this unit.
+Specs for both models are below:

 Specifications For the Pi4